-The SR-91 Improvements east of I-15 will reduce congestion and delays bv providing additional operational improvements on SR-91 from I-15 to Pierce Street.
+operational improvements on SR-91 from I-15 to Pierce

 Anticipated project completion and cost are to be determined.
+This project may be partially funded by 91 Express Lanes surplus toll revenues.

-Preliminary engineering is complete but may need to be revisited at a future date.
-The SR-91 Improvements east of I-15 is currently included in the SR-91 CIP environmental document for the SR-91 that was completed in 2012.
+Preliminary engineering is complete but is currently being revisited.
+The SR-91 Improvements East of I-15 is currently included in the SR-91 CIP environmental document for the SR-91 that was completed in 2012.